bytedance/neurst/examples/speech_to_text/augmented_librispeech/README.md

     --pretrain_variable_pattern "(TransformerEncoder)|(input_audio)" "(TransformerDecoder)|(target_symbol)"
 ```
 > To inspect the names of model variables, use `inspect_checkpoint` tool (see [neurst/cli/README.md](/neurst/cli/README.md)).

+### SpecAugment
+To further improve the performance of ASR or ST, we can apply SpecAugment (Park et al., 2019) by option `--specaug VALUE`.
+Alternatively, the VALUE can be set to LB, LD, SM and SS (described in the original paper), or a json-like string defining the detailed arguments (see [neurst/utils/audio_lib.py](/neurst/utils/audio_lib.py)))

 ### Cascade ST